aspnet/AspNetWebStack/README.md

 The latest built and tested packages from this repo are available on this MyGet feed: https://dotnet.myget.org/gallery/aspnetwebstack-dev

+### Contributing

+Check out the [contributing](CONTRIBUTING.md) page to see the best places to log issues and start discussions.

 ### Tags and releases

 Git tag|Git branch|Other products|MVC package versions|Web API package (product) versions|Web Pages package versions